CrisJavier/pending.zombies.io/contact-us.md

 ### Justin Yip
 ![](images/justin.jpg)

 Aspiring game designer with a passion for storytelling.
 An oldie at heart.
 Enjoys music from the 70’s and 80’s.
 Occasionally draws and composes music when not working on a game.
+Designer, programmer, artist, and musical scorer for the team.

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](jyip808@hawaii.edu)
 <br>